-Serena Williams Fined $17K For Code Violations In U.S. Open Loss To Naomi Osaka
+Serena Williams Fined $17,000 For Code Violations In U.S. Open Loss To Naomi Osaka

 On Saturday, Serena Williams suffered a controversial loss to her opponent Naomi Osaka in the U.S. Open Finals.
-As previously reported in Inquisitr, Williams got into a heated argument with chair umpire Carlos Ramos after he penalized her for allegedly violating Grand Slam rules by receiving coaching from Patrick Mouratoglou.
+As previously reported by Inquisitr, Williams got into a heated argument with chair umpire Carlos Ramos after he penalized her for allegedly violating Grand Slam rules by receiving coaching from Patrick Mouratoglou.
 Williams challenged the umpire about the violation, saying that she doesn’t need to cheat to win, and saying that her coach was simply giving her a thumbs-up during play.

-Things escalated after Williams slammed her raquet on the court after losing a serve, and Ramos penalized Williams with a point penalty.
+Things escalated after Williams slammed her racquet on the court after losing a serve, and Ramos penalized Williams with a point penalty.
 Williams accused Ramos of stealing a point from her, calling him a “thief” and launching another heated debate between the player and umpire.
 Finally, after another argument with the official, Williams received a full game penalty.
 Williams ultimately lost the match 6-2, 6-4 to Osaka.

 NBC Sports reports that on Sunday, Williams has been fined a total of $17,000 for three code violations.
 The U.S Open referee’s office leveled a $10,000 fine for “verbal abuse” of Ramos, $4,000 for the coaching warning, and $3,000 for breaking her tennis racket.